- India has the fourth-largest rail freight carrier in the world and has the largest passenger carrier.

 Tax Incentives R&D Incentives:

-- Industry/private sponsored research programmes: a weighted tax deduction is given under section 35 (2AA) of the Income Tax Act.
-Weighted deduction of 200% is granted to assesses for any sums paid to a national laboratory, university or institute of technology, or specified persons with a specific direction, provided that the said sum would be used for scientific research within a programme approved by the prescribed authority.
+- Industry/private sponsored research programs: a weighted tax deduction is given under section 35 (2AA) of the Income Tax Act.
+Weighted deduction of 200% is granted to assesses for any sums paid to a national laboratory, university, or institute of technology, or specified persons with a specific direction, provided that the said sum would be used for scientific research within a program approved by the prescribed authority.

-- Companies engaged in manufacture, having an in-house R&D centre.
+- Companies engaged in the manufacture, having an in-house R&D center.
 Weighted tax deduction of 200% under section 35 (2AB) of the Income Tax Act for both capital and revenue expenditure incurred on scientific research and development.
 (Expenditure on land and buildings are not eligible for deduction).